All of Illinois thrives when its youngest children thrive

 Leveling the Playing Field

-Today, only 25% of Illinois infants and toddlers have access to licensed child care, with only 5% having access to high-quality care.
+Today, less than 20% of Illinois infants and toddlers have access to licensed child care, with only 5% having access to high-quality care.
 Families also experience barriers accessing home visiting, early intervention and other critical prenatal-to-age 3 services.

-Addressing these issues can help level the playing field for every child in Illinois, zeroing in on the root causes of disparities for children and adults throughout the state.
+Addressing these issues can help level the playing field for every child in Illinois, identifying the root causes of disparities for children and adults throughout the state.

 infants & toddlers